hall-lab/svtools/Tutorial.md

 3. Use `svtools` to create a callset
     1. Use vawk to remove homozygous reference variants from SpeedSeq SV VCFs
     2. Use `svtools lsort` to combine and sort variants from multiple samples
-    3. Use `svtools lmerge` to merge variants variant calls likely representing the same variant in the sorted VCF
+    3. Use `svtools lmerge` to merge variant calls likely representing the same variant in the sorted VCF
     4. Use `svtools genotype` to genotype all samples for all variants present in the merged set for variant positions discovered in other samples
     5. Use `svtools copynumber` to create per-sample copynumber annotations based on CNVnator histograms
         1. Prepare environment for CNVnator
         2. Make an uncompressed copy
         3. Make coordinate file
         4. Annotate variants with copynumber from CNVnator using `svtools copynumber`
-    6. Use `svtools vcfpaste` to construct a VCF that pastes together the individual genotyped and copy-number annotated vcfs
+    6. Use `svtools vcfpaste` to construct a VCF that pastes together the individual genotyped and copynumber annotated vcfs
-    7. Use `svtools prune` to filter out additional variants variant calls likely representing the same variant
+    7. Use `svtools prune` to filter out additional variant calls likely representing the same variant

 ## Satisfy computing environment requirements
 ### Install SpeedSeq and dependencies